yangyan92/Deep-ADMM-Net/README.md

-ï»?
-Deep-ADMM-Net
+# Deep-ADMM-Net

 ***********************************************************************************************************

-This is a testing and training code for Deep ADMM-Net in "Deep ADMM-Net for Compressive Sensing MRI" (NIPS 2016)<br>
+This is a testing and training code for Deep ADMM-Net in "Deep ADMM-Net for Compressive Sensing MRI" (NIPS

+2016)<br>

 If you use this code, please cite our paper:<br>
 [1] Yan Yang, Jian Sun, Huibin Li, Zongben Xu.
-Deep ADMM-Net for Compressive Sensing MRIï¼ŒNIPS(2016).<br>
+Deep ADMM-Net for Compressive Sensing MRIé”›å­¨IPS(2016).<br>
 [http://gr.xjtu.edu.cn/web/jiansun/publications](http://gr.xjtu.edu.cn/web/jiansun/publications) <br>
 All rights are reserved by the authors.<br>